Japan offers one of the world’s safest maternity care systems. From confirming your pregnancy to registering, there are several required steps.

 When you receive your Maternal and Child Health Handbook, you will also receive a birth notification postcard addressed to your local health center.

-3. A public health nurse will review it and contact you to arrange a home visit for newborn support.
+After your baby is born, fill in the required information and mail it to the health center.
+A public health nurse will review it and contact you to arrange a home visit for newborn support.

 6. Home Visits for Expectant Mothers

-Some cities provide interpreter dispatch or multilingual support for maternity care and home visits.
+Also, some cities provide interpreter dispatch or multilingual support for maternity care and home visits.

 To check what is available in your area, contact:

-• your city hall’s Maternal & Child Health Division
+- your city hall’s Maternal & Child Health Division

-• your local international association
+- your local international association

-• your multicultural support center
+- your multicultural support center

 7. Useful Links & Next Step